 - realistic/abstract

-Last year I took the Creative Visionary Program, and now I’m better able to evaluate my own paintings.
-When I look at paintings that I am proud of, I know why they worked, what makes the design strong.
-And that’s not all, I can also look at the paintings stacked in the corner of my studio and, by applying the CVP principles, I can see ways to improve them.
+Last year, I took the Creative Visionary Program.
+It transformed how I evaluate my paintings.
+Now, when I look at work I’m proud of, I understand why it works.
+I see what makes the design strong.
+I can also look at older paintings stacked in my studio and, using CVP principles, identify ways to improve them.

 Going too far with Differences